 - It will require that a suitable hanger and/or flange, featuring back-pressure control valve, is set at the wellhead allowing for re-establishing circulation and, in case, performing killing operation while re-entering the well.

 Use of kill string rather than setting plugs will be dictated by contingent situations.
-Use kill string when short term suspension or when there are temporary abandonment.
-For long term suspension / abandonment, or in case of difficult wells (e.g. sour gas environment, HP-HT, etc.), setting plugs is usually preferred.
+Use kill string when short-term suspension or when there is temporary abandonment.
+For long-term suspension/abandonment, or in the case of difficult wells (e.g. sour gas environment, HP-HT, etc.), setting plugs is usually preferred.